Thursday, November 26, 2020

 “What is your oldest memory that you can recall with relative clarity, then?”
 Varhi asked.

-“But see, you recall that those moments before then exist and that they happened, but despite that, you can’t recall them at all, right?”
+“But see, you recall that those moments before those ones exist and that they happened, but despite that, you can’t recall them specifically at all, right?”
 Varhi asked for clarification.

-“It’s exactly like that for me—except only one year ago.”
+“It’s exactly like that for me—except I can only remember just a little more than one year ago.”
 Varhi explained.

 “But… that’s…” Cyial frowned.

-“...Like I just came to be.”
+“...I'm not sure.
+Maybe a little bit of both?”
 Cyial answered.
 “Kind of like that sudden rush of consciousness when you wake up in bed from a dream.
-Or... even from a deep day dream.”
+Or... even from a deep day dream, only to be startled away without the fear.”

 “That’s what it was like for me about a year ago… but even then, I was still very much out of it.”
 Varhi explained.
 “In fact… I still sort of am.
 I am getting better but… I just felt... felt so empty inside, until only more recently when I became a mercenary.
 I don’t know why… I just… couldn’t feel or care about anything.
 I couldn’t get angry.
 I couldn’t get sad.
 I couldn’t get happy.
 I couldn’t care about anything.

 “That was until one day Jimmy showed me the sight of a sunrise on the ocean.
 Something… sparked in me then.
 I felt something then.
-Finally.
-It was faint, but I knew even back then that at that moment, I was feeling something, possibly even for the first time.
+Or, at least I think I did.
+Whatever it was, it was faint, but I knew even back then that at that moment, I was feeling something, possibly even for the first time.

 “...But, you don’t know what you are yearning for, do you?”
 Cyial asked.